JamesTsay-12/blog-site/_posts/2025-06-23-my-first-post.md

 title: "My First Blog Post"
 date: 2025-06-23
 ---

-This is my first blog post using Minimal Mistakes!
+This is my very first post using Minimal Mistakes!
+I'll be sharing my art, music, and other projects here.